 The sprouts were made into a Sundal.
 Sundals are very easy to make once your base ingredient – usually a lentil or pulse – is cooked unless it is soft enough to use raw.
 These are quickly sauteed with spices – black mustard seeds, asafoetida, ginger, red and green chillies.
 Sundals are often called “salads”, and in an Indian context, that is true as they are much lighter dishes than many curries.

 You can use any sprouts for this recipe.

-You might also like to try Mung Sprouts Sundal, Sprouted White Pea Sundal, Sprouted Green Gram Sundal, and Masoor Dal Sprouts Sundal.
+You might also like to try Lentils and Eggplant with Pomegranate, Mung Sprouts Sundal, Sprouted White Pea Sundal, Sprouted Green Gram Sundal, and Masoor Dal Sprouts Sundal.
 Also explore Sweet Corn Sundal, Adzuki Bean Sundal, Sprouted Green Gram Sundal, and White Pea Sundal.
-Or you can make a sundal with du Puy Lentils or some mung dal, equally as delicious.

 Explore all of the Sundal Recipes, they are all quick and gorgeous.

 This Sundal makes a great snack and, if you leave out the onions, is also perfect for Navarathri and Ganesha Chaturthi for naivedyam or prasadam.
 For snacks it can be eaten alone but make good accompaniments to rotis or curd rice, or with sambar or rasam and rice.
 I even love to eat them for breakfast.

 For this sundal, there was not need to pre-cook the sprouts as they are soft enough.
 If your sprouts are less tender, for example, white pea sprouts, steam them before making the sundal.

 Sprouted Brown Lentil Sundal